isabelc/Max-Quantity-For-WC-Shops/readme.txt

 == Upgrade Notice ==

+= 1.5.2 =
+Fixed a bug that was ignoring the max on some Variable Products.

 = 1.5.1 =
 Fixed - Honor the "Sold individually" setting above the universal max limit.

 = 1.5 =
 Fixed variations max.
 New filters for error message.
 Now works with backorders.